 Why Le Mans Matters to Porsche

-That record is the single biggest reason Porsche is regarded as the greatest endurance racing brand.
-You can read the full count on Porsche’s own company history, but the short version is simple: no rival comes close.
-Audi sits second with 13.
+That record of 19 overall wins is the single biggest reason Porsche is regarded as the greatest endurance racing brand.
+You can read the full count on Porsche’s own company history, but the short version is simple.
+No rival comes close.
+Audi sits second with 13 wins, and Ferrari, which won the modern Hypercar era races, still trails far behind on the all-time list.

 The wins also shaped the road cars.
-The engines, the aerodynamics, and the obsession with efficiency that define a modern 911 were all sharpened at Le Mans first.
+The turbocharging, the aerodynamics, and the obsession with efficiency that define a modern 911 were all sharpened at Le Mans first.
 The race is not a side project for Porsche.
-It is part of the company’s DNA.
+It is part of the company’s DNA, and it feeds straight back into the cars you can buy.

 In 1970 the 917K gave Porsche its first overall victory, with Hans Herrmann and Richard Attwood driving.
 The car won again in 1971.
 The 917 is now one of the most famous racing cars ever built, helped by its starring role in the Steve McQueen film.
 You can dive deeper in our 917 guide.

-The 917 ran a huge air-cooled flat-twelve, a layout unlike anything Porsche sells today.
-It produced well over 500 horsepower and could top 240 mph on the Mulsanne straight.
-After two wins, a rules change pushed the big prototypes out, and Porsche had to find a new path.
+The 917 ran a huge air-cooled flat-twelve engine, a layout unlike anything Porsche sells today.
+It produced well over 500 horsepower and could top 240 mph on the Mulsanne straight, according to the model’s documented history.
+After two wins, a rules change pushed the big five-liter prototypes out, and Porsche had to find a new path back to the front.

 When the rules opened up again in the mid 1970s, Porsche returned with the 936.
 It was an open-top prototype powered by a turbocharged version of the flat-six, the start of the turbo era that would define the next decade of Porsche racing.

 The 936 won Le Mans in 1976 and 1977, then took a third win in 1981.
 Jacky Ickx, who became one of the greatest Le Mans drivers of all time, won twice in the 936.
-The car proved that a smaller, turbocharged engine could beat the big naturally aspirated machines over 24 hours.
+The car proved that a smaller, turbocharged engine could beat the big naturally aspirated machines over 24 hours by sipping less fuel and stopping less often.

 That 1981 win mattered for another reason.
 Its engine previewed the unit Porsche would use in its next car, and that car would rewrite the record books.
 The 936 was the bridge between the 917 and the dynasty that followed.